INTERNATIONAL

 Officio Review – As defined in the Practical Handbook:

-initiative in proceedings for recognition or recognition and enforcement.
-The
+proceedings for recognition or recognition and enforcement.
+The review is

-review is provided for in Article 23(4).
-Neither of the parties is entitled to
+provided for in Article 23(4).
+Neither of the parties is entitled to make submissions

 Unless the requested State has made a declaration to use the process set out in Article 24, the ex officio review under Article 23 may consider whether registration of the decision for enforcement or making a declaration of enforceability would be manifestly incompatible with public policy.